dkatargin/links-tagger/README.md

-# 🧠 Second brain [WIP]
+# 🧠 Second brain

-Some mental assistant which can store and find your memo.
+Mental assistant which can store and find your memo.

 ### NLTK Packages